FZJ-IEK3-VSA/ETHOS_PeNALPS/README.md

 ## Installation via conda-forge
-The simplest way ist to install FINE into a fresh environment from conda-forge with:
+The simplest way ist to install ETHOS.PeNALPS into a fresh environment from conda-forge with:

 Create a new environment
 ```python